sliday/stupid-ai-coder/README.md

 - Project folder structure generation
 - README and requirements.txt file creation
 - Colorful console output with progress indicators
+- Option to input task description from a file

 ## Usage